Guard your teacher-student ratio.

 Read more tips in the Handbook on the Basics of Classroom Discipline.

 Or, go beyond by using the Effectively Handling Classroom Discipline Workbook.

 Learn the difference between Biblical Authority versus the Authoritarian and Permissive Teachers Worksheet and the implications for your teaching.

 Think through the challenges, causes, corrective measures, and ways to circumvent 56 different discipline issues using the one page sheets in the Discipline Issues: What to Do About Specific Challenges resource.

-And, click below to read helpful articles:
+And, click below to read helpful articles on classroom discipline: